EDUCAlliance/EDUC-AI-Chatbot/README.md

     {
       "model": "meta-llama-3.1-8b-instruct",
       "botMention": "AI Assistant",
-      "systemPrompt": "You are a helpful AI assistant for the EDUC project."
+      "systemPrompt": "You are a helpful AI assistant for the EDUC project.", "welcomeMessage": "Welcome to the EDUC AI TalkBot!
+I'm here to help you with your questions."
     }
     ```
     *   Place this file in the location specified by `AI_CONFIG_FILE` in your `.env` (or `/app/code/public/llm_config.json` if `AI_CONFIG_FILE` is not set).
+    *   The `llm_config.json` can also optionally include a `welcomeMessage` field.
     *   **You can safely remove `llm_config.json` after the settings appear in the admin panel.**

 5.  **Set Up Web Server Permissions**: Ensure your web server user (e.g., `www-data`, `apache`) has write permissions for the directory containing your SQLite database.